What is data enrichment?

 Start with clean data

 Enrichment works better when you dedupe and standardize records first.
 If your CRM has duplicate accounts or inconsistent formatting, enrichment will amplify those problems.
 Run a data cleansing project before you enrich.
+This is the single highest-leverage step in any enrichment rollout: appending verified data to dirty records compounds existing errors rather than fixing them.

 Define your priorities